JacobFrericks/plex-healthcheck/README.md

+# Plex Healthcheck
 This script will verify that the plex server is up and running.
-If it is not, ti will kill the app and attempt to restart it.
+If it is not, it will kill the app and attempt to restart it.

 A few environment variables are necessary before running the script: